Estonian Maritime MuseumCurrently Open [Closes at 06:00 pm]

 Estonian Maritime Museum, Tallinn Reviews

 Worth a trip mainly to visit the historic Fat Margaret tower.
 The exhibit itself is okay, but not that interesting to a casual visitor.
 There's a rooftop terrace where you can get a great 360 view of Tallinn and take some photos.
-Overall I would visit only if you are a maritime history enthusiast or have some time to kill; otherwise, the main exhibit at the Seaplan Harbour is much more worth the time.
+Overall I would visit only if you are a maritime history enthusiast or have some time to kill; otherwise, the main exhibit at the Seaplane Harbour is much more worth your time.